ImranVirani/raspbianMirrorLocator/README.md

-# raspbianMirrorLocator
+# Raspbian Mirror Locator
-Locates the Raspbian OS mirror that is closest to the user
+This project locates the Raspbian OS mirror that is closest to the user.